 Mr. Schwartz has frequently been recognized for his work.
 He was named as one of Crain’s New York Business “40 Under Forty” (2017); Law 360 named him to its “Top Attorneys Under 40” list in 2016.
 And Ethisphere in 2015 and 2016 named him to its list of “Attorneys Who Matter.”
 He is a three-time recipient of the Department of Justice’s John Marshall Award – the highest award given by the Department to lawyers – and was named in 2013 as Prosecutor of the Year by the Federal Law Enforcement Foundation.

-Harris previously served as an Assistant U.S. Attorney in the U.S. Attorney's Office for the Southern District of New York, where he was Chief of the Violent and Organized Crime Unit and Deputy Chief of the Narcotics Unit.
-During his six years there, he led the investigation and prosecution of a wide range of federal crimes, including financial fraud, money laundering, public corruption, asset forfeiture, racketeering and murder.
-An accomplished trial lawyer, Harris has successfully conducted 15 criminal and civil trials.
-As a prosecutor, Harris also supervised more than 30 criminal trials.
+Harris previously served as an Assistant U.S. Attorney in the U.S. Attorney's Office for the Southern District of New York, where he was Chief of the Violent and Organized Crime Unit and before that Deputy Chief of the Narcotics Unit.
+As a prosecutor, Harris supervised more than 30 criminal trials.